alipay/PainlessInferenceAcceleration/README.md

 <p align="center">
-   A toolkit for accelerating LLM inference without painness.
+   A toolkit for LLM inference without painness.
 Currently it only contains `lookahead`, a framework which accelerates LLM inference without loss of accuracy, other works will release soon.
 </p>

 ## News or Update